Meet The Team

-YouCaxton Publications began life in the 1980s as Lazy Summer Books Ltd., the Oxford-based publishing and book design company.
+YouCaxton Publications began life in the late 1980s as Lazy Summer Books, the Nottingham-based publishing and book design company.

 We have been creating high-quality books for over thirty years and we now provide publishing services to authors wishing to self publish as well as publishing and co-publishing a number of our own books each year under the YouCaxton imprint.

-Bob Fowke is a prolific writer of historical non-fiction and children's reference books, published by Hachette, Oxford University Press, Collins and Heinemann.
-He represented Blackwell’s Academic Library Suppliers to the Middle and Far East and was a director of Lazy Summer Books Ltd.
+Bob is a prolific writer of historical non-fiction and children's reference books, published by Hachette, Oxford University Press, Collins and Heinemann.

 Bob is also an accomplished illustrator and has painted many science-fiction book covers for authors such as Philip K Dick and Angela Carter.

-Robert worked with the Compulexis consultancy which advised on the production of dictionaries and developed software used by Oxford University Press, Santillana, Liber Norstedts and the EU Terminology database.
+Robert also worked as a software designer with the Compulexis consultancy which advised on the production of dictionaries developing software used by OUP, Santillana, Liber Norstedts and the EU Terminology database.